Exhibits & Collections

 The Civil War: California Troops did Their Part

 In 1862, quotas for men to fight in the Eastern United States were issued for each state.
-California did not have to meet the quota since it was only required to defend the West Coast.
+California did not have to meet the quota since it was required only to defend the West Coast.
 However, when the state of Massachusetts was not able to meet its required quota, California agreed to send its own troops to represent the state.
 One hundred brave California men volunteered to be soldiers for Massachusetts and went on to fight in over 20 battles during the Civil War.
 These courageous men became known as the "California Hundred" and carried a flag bearing symbols representing their home state.